 I could barter work hours at the studio for yoga.
 But then I'd have to work.
 So I'm torn on that one.

-No recent sightings of the yoga goblin but there is a new guy named Frank who breathes like Cookie Monster.
+No recent sightings of the yoga goblin but there is a new guy who breathes like Cookie Monster.
 It's like a loud, deep growl on every exhale.
 Good for him and all, but it's annoying as hell.
-He's also a show off about headstands--all of the men are.
-We also have another guy (Steve) who speaks of himself in the third person frequently and tries to argue against opening the outside door for fresh air.
+We also have another guy who speaks of himself in the third person frequently and tries to argue against opening the outside door for fresh air.
 I pretty much shout over him that the door needs to be opened when asked.
-If Steve wants to be hot, he can do it later.
+If he wants to be hot, he can do it later.

 Even though we're not taking hot yoga, they like to keep it hot in there.
-They try to chalk it up to some scientific yoga nonsense, but I overheard someone ask what temperature they keep the rooms at and they admitted they just don't turn the air on, since we're in Florida.
-SHENANIGANS!
-Cheap bastards.
+They try to chalk it up to some scientific yoga nonsense, but I think living in Florida is enough.
 There is nothing scientific about not turning the air on.
 I guess some people like to sweat?

 I don't know.
 I just don't like exercise.
 I'm in a wedding this June and I'm 10 years older than all of the other bridesmaids, so that's where my motivation lies.
 Not an actual interest in a healthy lifestyle.
 God, no.

-Let's hope Frank and Steve are sick today and the air conditioning is booming.
+Let's hope the other students are quiet today and the air conditioning is booming.